ian-cho/data-prep-kit/transforms/universal/profiler/README.md

 ## Transform ray runtime

-[Transform runtime](dpk_profiler/ray/runtime.py) is responsible for creation cache actors and sending their handles to the transforms themselves.
+[Transform ray runtime](dpk_profiler/ray/runtime.py) is responsible for creating cache actors and sending their handles to the transforms themselves.
-Additionally it writes created word counts to the data storage (as .csv files) and enhances statistics information with the information about cache size and utilization.

 ## Configuration and command line Options